How community testing helps fight coronavirus

 Locations for supervised tests and home test kit collection

-The council operates a test site at Somerstown Central, where you can get supervised tests or pick-up home test kits.
-Open 8am-8pm Mon-Fri and 8am-1.30pm Sat/Sun.
+The council operates an asymptomatic test site at Somerstown Central, where you can get supervised tests or pick-up home test kits if you don’t have symptoms.
+Open Mon-Fri, 8am-6pm and Sat 8am-12pm.

 Many pharmacies across Portsmouth offer asymptomatic test services: bookable appointments for regular twice-weekly asymptomatic tests and/or home test kit collection.

-Find your nearest site for supervised asymptomatic tests/home test kit collection using the NHS map: enter your postcode to check services offered, opening times and whether you need to book.
+Find your nearest site for supervised asymptomatic tests or home test kit collection using the NHS map.
+Enter your postcode to check services offered and opening times.

 Keep an eye on social media for dates and times of pop-up sites offering free home test kits for collection visiting your area.